 Nursing home community service is crucial for enhancing the living experience of residents.
 It fosters connections among residents, volunteers, and staff, significantly impacting their psychosocial well-being.
 This collaborative effort has been increasingly recognized for its positive effects.
 With approximately 15,300 nursing homes housing 1.6 million beds in the U.S., the integration of community service is essential.
 According to CDC, community services enhance resident quality of life.
 Further, studies published by NIH PubMed Central show volunteer activities markedly improve health and well-being.

 Community service activities now increasingly leverage smart home technologies, AI-enhanced assistive devices, and robotics to further improve residents’ experience and independence.
-Such integrations help create safer, more connected environments and provide adaptive support that continuously evolves with residents’ needs.[1]
-[2] [4] Community service initiatives now frequently include access to digital engagement platforms, voice-activated controls, and telehealth consultations, supporting person-centered care and safety.
+These technologies—such as smart mobility aids with fall detection sensors, GPS tracking, and robotic exoskeletons—help create safer, more connected environments and provide adaptive support that evolves with residents’ needs.[1]
+[2] [4] [6] Community service initiatives now frequently include access to digital engagement platforms, voice-activated controls, predictive AI for health risk analysis, and integrated telehealth consultations, supporting person-centered care and safety.

 These technology-infused activities vary widely, from resident-led projects utilizing digital storytelling tools to volunteer-guided sessions with robotics and smart home assistants.
 The California Association of Health Facilities emphasizes the importance of these projects and now recognizes smart device integration as a substantial contributor to residents’ psychosocial and cognitive health.[3]